JANUARY: The Liberty of Norton Folgate finally nears completion

 BEDDERS: With words and music by Mr Barson, this one was actually recorded some time before the rest of the album, in Toerag.
 The idea was just to make it very simple and very 60s and of that time.

-SUGGS: I was looking in my own kids’ eyes for this one.
-As much as old people teach young people, young people can teach you when you get older.
-If you’re not careful, you can get bitter and twisted about your failings and regrets; it’s important to be young in your mind.
+SUGGS: I think I was looking into my own kids’ eyes for it.
+As much as old people teach young people, young people can teach you when you get older; if you’re not careful, you can get bitter and twisted about your failings and regrets.

 LEE: By the time we finished, we had six versions of this in the bag – the Bob Dylan one, the T-Rex one, the Johnny Cash one…